-In June of '73, I left my home in Tampa, Florida, to go to DC and join the US Peace Corps in Ethiopia, East Africa.
+In June of 1973, I left my home in Tampa, Florida, to go to DC and join the US Peace Corps in Ethiopia, East Africa.
 This story actually begins a few weeks earlier, when I had met one of the most beautiful women I'd ever seen – I'll call her "Bess" (not her real name).

 I hopped on the earliest plane and landed in Washington at about 6:00 p.m., too late to get in to see Dr. Mills that evening.
-So I walked around the city and wound up on a park bench between the Lincoln Memorial and the Washington Monument.
+So I walked around the city and found myself sitting on a park bench between the Lincoln Memorial and the Washington Monument.
 I was just sitting there, scratching my head.
 I knew exactly what I wanted – to go back to Ethiopia.
 But I had no idea what I was going to say to Dr. Mills.
 How would I convince this man to let me go back and work in Africa?

 Then, as I sat there relaxed yet completely confused, one word entered my head with the force of an H bomb.
 There among the monuments to our forefathers, this one word began to pound and pound in my brain!
 It was a common word, very common.
 It had entered my head before, but never with this much strength and power.
 It was as if the forefathers were ghosts in my head and yelling out the word, like they were trying to provide me with the one thing that I could say to Dr. Mills that had any chance of convincing him.
 That one word banging away in my mind was "truth".

 Tell him the truth – that's all I had to do.
 In my mind, I could picture Dr. Mills and myself alone in his office the next day.
 I could actually hear him ask me why I had left the previous year.
 What on Earth were the "personal reasons" that had kept me from staying in Ethiopia?
-There was no mistaking the absolute certainty I felt.
-I knew beyond any shadow of doubt that I would convince Jack Mills and return to Ethiopia!
+There was no mistaking the absolute certainty and clarity I felt.
+I knew beyond any shadow of doubt that I would convince Jack Mills to let me return to Ethiopia!
 In a fraction of a second I had gone from confused and worried to certain and confident.

 The next morning found me in the Peace Corps office, sitting next to Ed Marcus' desk.
 Dr. Mills was still in his meeting, so I waited.
 All of a sudden, Mills came crashing through the door.
 Obviously disappointed and very angry, he disappeared into his temporary private office and slammed the door.
 It was evident that things had not gone well at his meeting.
 Ed gave me a glance that pretty much meant, 'Sorry I wasted your time.'
 I urged him to knock on Mills' door.
 He went into Mills' office to ask if I could see him for a few minutes.
-When he walked back out, he told me, "Dr. Mills will give you five minutes and not a moment more."
+When he walked back out, he told me, "Dr. Mills will give you five minutes and not one minute more."

-Yet, where I had left off and could do no more, some power beyond my knowledge seemed to take over and turn around what had been impossible and make it plausible and doable.
+Yet, where I had left off and could do no more, some power beyond my knowledge seemed to take over and turn around what had been impossible and make it feasible and doable.
 Yes, I didn't just lie around and wait for things to happen – that's just not how it works.
 It's not the least bit difficult.
 You just have do all that you yourself can do and then you must fully expect to somehow get what you want!